Less is More: Revisiting the Gaussian Mechanism for Differential Privacy: Lifting the Curse

 We use $\mathbf{v}\sim\mathcal{U}(\mathbb{V}_{1,M})$ to represent that $\mathbf{v}$ is a random variable uniformly sampled from $\mathbb{V}_{1,M}$.
 As a consequence, the linear mapping defined in (\ref{mapping_singular_rank1}) becomes

-Now, we introduce the proposed R$1$SMG and provide a sufficient condition for it to achieve differential privacy. \begin{definition}\textbf{The Proposed R$1$SMG.} Given a high dimensional query $f(\bm{x})\in\R^{M}$, R$1$SMG is defined as
+Now, we introduce the R$1$SMG mechanism and provide a sufficient condition for it to achieve differential privacy. \begin{definition}\textbf{The Rank-1 Singular Multivariate Gaussian (R1SMG) Mechanism.} For an arbitrary $M$-dimensional query function, $f(\bm{x})\in\R^{M}$, the R1SMG mechanism is defined as

-where $\mathbf{n}$ (generated via (\ref{mapping2})) is the noise attributed to a singular multivariate Gaussian distribution with a random rank-$1$ covaraince matrix. \end{definition}
+where $\mathbf{n}$ (generated via (\ref{mapping2})) is the noise attributed to a singular multivariate Gaussian distribution with a random rank-$1$ covariance matrix. \end{definition} If the query result is a matrix or tensor, we can first generate the noise as a vector and then resize it into the desired format.
+Please refer to the case studies in Section \ref{sec:exp} for details.